fenago/apache-cassandra/lab_3.md

 us create an experimental table with columns of each native data type (except counter type since it requires a separate table), and then insert some data into it.
-We need to specify the keyspace, `packt` in this example, before creating the table called `table01` , as shown in the following screenshot:
+We need to specify the keyspace, `fenago` in this example, before creating the table called `table01` , as shown in the following screenshot: